br3ntor/circles/ROADMAP.md

   - [ ] Emitters could be attached to game objects like guardians, allowing them to "shoot" particles.
 - [ ] **Runtime Debug Panel**: Create a debug panel to modify patterns and behaviors at runtime.
 - [ ] **Dynamic Behavior Chaining**: Allow behaviors to be chained or stacked dynamically at runtime for more complex interactions.
+- [ ] **Dynamic Particle Density**: Create a function to generate a number of particles based on a given ball density formula, allowing levels to adapt to varying screen sizes.